gmac/schema-stitching-handbook/versioning-schema-releases/README.md

 This example uses live integration with the GitHub API.
 You'll need to setup your repo:

 1. Create a [new GitHub repo](https://github.com/new) _with a README_ (or other default file, so long as the repo is not empty).
 Public or private doesn't matter.
-2. Create a [personal access token](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token) with (only) `repo` access.
+2. Create a [personal access token](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token) with `repo`-only access.
-3. Make a copy of the provided `repo.template.json` file and name it `repo.json`.
+3. Make a copy of the provided `/repo.template.json` file and rename it `/repo.json`.
 This copy will contain secrets (so is git-ignored).
 Add the following:
-  - `owner`: your GitHub username
+  - `owner`: your GitHub username.
-  - `repo`: name of the new repo
+  - `repo`: name of the new registry repo.
-  - `token`: your personal access token
+  - `token`: your personal access token.
   - `mainBranch`: name of the default (master) branch in your repo; GitHub defaults to `main`, but you can customize that.
   - `registryPath`: a directory path to where versioned schemas will be managed from.